John James (Michigan politician): Political positions

 During his 2020 campaign, James declined to take specific positions on a number of policy questions, including how the Social Security Trust Fund would be protected from the impact of a payroll tax cut, whether the Senate should vote to confirm a new Supreme Court justice to fill the vacancy created by the death of Ruth Bader Ginsburg before or after the 2020 presidential election, and whether he thinks military bases named for Confederate generals should be renamed.

+In July 2026, James jointly penned a letter to Prime Minister Mark Carney demanding immediate action from the Canadian government regarding wildfire smoke originating from wildfires burning nearby in Canada.
+This letter included the passage "Sovereignty comes with responsibility, and the responsibility to prevent a foreseeable disaster from crossing into another country's airspace has not been met".

+During a July 2026 Newsmax interview about Islamic extremism, James said "I didn't go and fight extremists to have them on our doorstep here.
+Under no circumstances will we be a home in Michigan for extremism."
+The Council on American-Islamic Relations (CAIR) accused James of Islamophobia and James said he would seek to designate CAIR as a terrorist organization.
+James said "Whether you are Christian, Jewish, Muslim or Hindu, I will fiercely defend your religious freedom and every Michigan resident's right to worship peacefully — or not worship at all."

 2026 gubernatorial campaign

 On April 7, 2025, James announced his candidacy for governor of Michigan in the 2026 election.
+James won the primary and will face Democratic nominee Jocelyn Benson in the general election.

+If elected, James would become Michigan's first African-American governor.

 Personal life

 James married his wife, Elizabeth, in 2012.
 They have three sons.
 When James was still dating Elizabeth, he had an encounter with police at a mall in a suburb of Detroit in which the officers drew their guns on him; James believes that if Elizabeth had not been beside him, he might have been killed.
 He has also expressed his fear of being killed whenever police pull him over for a traffic stop.

 James is a nondenominational Christian.
 He lives in Shelby Township, Michigan.